jkmetsola/devopswithkubernetes/README.md

         - Costs are significantly higher if there is not existing Kubernetes cluster available (that is needed anyway.)
         - Real costs (including maintenance) can be difficult to estimate

+# Horizontal Pod Autoscaling (HPA)

+Example command where logserver automatic scaling is tested.

+    tools/testing-scripts/test-sending-many-requests.sh \
+        logserver \
+        project-other-dev-jmetsola

+This can be used to test scenarios where lot of requests are coming that needs to be served.
+This tool can help to determine the resources for the pod so that horizontal pod autoscaling is triggered.